-Leading up to Father’s Day, we’re honoring everyday heroes—real dads who are great examples of Championship Fathering.
+Leading up to Father’s Day, we’re honoring everyday heroes—real dads who are great examples of responsible fathering.
 This week’s example is an amazing story that demonstrates fatherhood at its very best…

 It starts with a boy named Gage, whose biological father left when he was very young.
 Gage rarely saw his dad and was often left waiting for him to show up.